ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/weekly/weekly-updates/README.md

 - Developed functions to re-add NA values in the long score and isochrone frames.
 That way NA blocks can also be visualized (Luka)
 - Generated isochrone data from the travel time matrix (Yuxuan)
 - Cleaned repository of all unused data/files and moved to archive (Luka)
 - Code merge: combined scripts for manipulating the travel time matrix (cleaning, scoring, etc.) and the scripts for visualization and output to have 1 main script for creating the HTML map renders.
+(Luka, Yuxuan)
 - Prepared presentation slides (All)
 - Updated the scoring function (Rain, Luka)